It’s Ontario’s budget date.

 Ontario government spent over $12.5 billion on debt servicing from 2018 to 2019, but we spent only $5 billion on the Justice system.

-If we didn’t overspend in the past, we wouldn’t have accumulated so much debt.
+If we didn’t overspend in the past, we wouldn’t have accumulated so much, and wouldn’t have the issues with paying off your debt.
 If we didn’t accumulate so much debt, we wouldn’t be spending $12.5 billion on debt servicing.

 Guess what, our budget is currently running at $12 billion deficit.